ReactPoland/React-Convention-Book/README.md

 For the client-side you will you React.js which already you have to be familiar of as we won't discuss React's API in details.

-As a database, you will learn to use MongoDB alongside with Mongoose.
+As a database, you will learn how to use MongoDB alongside with Mongoose.
 The second one is an object data modeling library that provides a rigorous modeling enviroment for your data.
 It enforces a structure and in the same time it also allows to keep the flexibility that makes MongoDB so powerful.

+Node.js and Express.js is a standard choice for a front-end developer in order start a full-stack development.
+I would mention that we have considered Koa.js for that book, but because we will use an innovative client<->backend data fetching mechanism created by Netflix, then our choice is Express as it has best libraries to support the Falcor's data fetching library.

+I must to say to you something very important: WE WILL USE NETFLIX FALCOR and this choice will boost your productivity in full-stack development by 20-30% in comparision to old RESTful approach of builidng Single-Page-Apps.
+It's really exciting that I am honored to introduce you for this Falcor's data fetching library.

+I believe you will love Falcor because of it's simplicity and your observations about how much time it will save you when doing full-stack.
+I will explain in details later through the book why it is so efficient to use this data fetching library instead of standard process of building RESTful API.